 UWP, through a thorough peer review process, ensures the rigour, validity and quality of scholarship and thus maintains high standards for its academic publications.

 UWP adds value to scholarly work through considered and diligent editorial input, professional layout and design, and worldwide dissemination.

-UWP books and journals make essential research and analysis by its academic authors freely available to other researchers, policymakers, opinion leaders, and to the general public.
+UWP books and journals make essential research and analysis freely available to other researchers, policymakers, opinion leaders, and to the general public.